How IRS Tax Collections Work

 • Federal Tax Lien: A federal tax lien is a legal claim to your property.
 It not only includes your current property but any property you acquire after the lien.
 If you do not pay the IRS within ten days after they send the first notice demanding payment, a federal tax lien goes into place automatically.

 • Public Notice of Federal Tax Lien: The IRS may also file a Notice of Federal Tax Lien in the public records.
 The purpose of this is to notify your creditors that there is a federal tax lien against your property.
-Not only that, but it can show on your credit report.
+A lien generally will not be released until taxes have been paid in full.

 • Levy: A tax levy is an actual seizure of your property.
 It may include wages (wage garnishment), bank accounts, retirement income, and even social security benefits.
 It also may consist of real estate and other property such as your car.
 Some property is exempt.
 Before the IRS seizes your property, they will send you a notice.
 If you don’t pay, come to an agreement or request a hearing on the matter within 30 days, they may seize your property.